 Peering down either hall was fruitless, in the dim light from her suit’s flashlight- another built in feature- she could only make out a few feet in either direction.
 Miranda chose the left hall.
 And after taking a couple short steps, quickly verified that it was a one way trip.
 As soon as she’d turned around, the junction started growing more distant.
 And rather than fighting against the grain of reality in this place, she decided to go with it.

 Much to her chagrin, her thoughts turned back to those old episodes of Ghost Adventures.
-Her flashlight‘s beam was weak, and in it’s dim light everything seemed desaturated.
+Her flashlight‘s beam was weak, and in it’s dim light everything seemed de-saturated.
 The red bricks just looked like shades of black, and the occasional workplace safety posters (which seemed to repeat every dozen yards) were equally drab.
-Miranda wondered idlely if maybe this wasn’t a blackhole, but instead some horrible hell she‘d wandered into.
-Well, if push came to shove, she’d run out of oxygen in about 5 hours, and could just leave herself to suffocate in her suit- A realization jumped at her.
+Miranda wondered idly if maybe this wasn’t a black hole, but instead some horrible hell she‘d wandered into.
+If push came to shove, she’d run out of oxygen in about 5 hours, and could just leave herself to suffocate in her suit- A realization jumped at her.
 Miranda stopped in her tracks and started pulling at the sensors and knobs embedded into her suit’s torso.
 She checked everything she could, praying for some hint to help her out.
-The geiger counter was nominal, and the O2 sensors seemed in the right position (so even if she did run out of air, she could always just pull off her helmet), in fact across a dozen or so features, the only one that gave any inclination that something had changed- was the barometer.
+The Geiger counter was nominal, and the O2 sensors seemed in the right position (so even if she did run out of air, she could always just pull off her helmet), in fact across a dozen or so features, the only one that gave any inclination that something had changed- was the barometer.
 It was dropping, slowly.

 A human, it turns out, can live mostly comfortably between 950 and 1050 millibars of atmospheric pressure.
 The most comfortable range, right around sea level is usually 1000 millibars.
 Palmyra being set on the great lakes usually sits at 1020.
 At least, that was the pressure when Miranda checked on her way in.
 Now, her suit was telling her it was 1010 millibars.
 On any other day, Miranda might assume that a storm was rolling in, but on any other day Miranda wouldn’t be walking in an endless hallway.
 Well, not a paranormally endless hallway.
 The Kurdizov campus felt endless sometimes, but Miranda knew how to get out eventually.
 Here, she was less certain.